Momus is a Japan-dwelling Scot who makes songs, books and art. You can send him a message if you want to invite him to do something.

-On Glyptothek, recorded in his adopted city of Osaka during the rainy season, Momus has ransacked his colourful pile of Japanese folk 45s for samples and wrapped a series of cautionary tales for the internet age around the thunder of Shinto festival drums, the keening wail of rural flutes, the tinny riffing of massed shamisens, the clacking of summery claves, and the wild backing vocals of kimono-clad village maidens.
+On Glyptothek, recorded in mid-2015 in his adopted city of Osaka, Momus ransacked his colourful pile of Japanese folk 45s for samples and wrapped a series of cautionary tales for the internet age around the thunder of Shinto festival drums, the keening wail of rural flutes, the tinny riffing of massed shamisens, the clacking of summery claves, and the wild backing vocals of kimono-clad village maidens.
 The results sound like a Unesco World Heritage site incongruously taken over by the ghosts of Hilaire Belloc, Cocteau, Kafka, Jarry, Kantor, Petronius, DH Lawrence, Bolan and Bowie.
-Or an ethnomusicology department overrun by iPhone-wielding Etruscans.
-Or the muscular Greek statues at the Munich Glyptothek come back to life, snapping righteous nude selfies.

 "Very impressive", said Frontiers magazine.
 "Glyptothek is at once hilarious, heartbreaking and a bit scary, but sadly, it's not likely to drag him out of obscurity."